This review was updated on 15th April 2016 and all the information is correct as of that date

 When you spend £5,000 on the Black American Express card, you will receive an upgrade to Premium Economy (for one person) when you redeem your Flying Club miles for an Economy class redemption.
 A 2nd voucher is available when you spend £10,000.
 These vouchers are issued at the END of your card year, not when you pass the spend target.

-Spend £7,500 on the Black American Express card and you will receive a free ticket for a companion (taxes apply) when you purchase a full fare (booking class Y, B, R, L, U, M, W, S or J) cash flight.
+Spend £7,500 on the Black American Express card and you will receive a free ticket for a companion (taxes apply) when you purchase a full fare (booking class Y, B, R, L, U, M, E, Q, X, W, S, H and J) cash flight.
 This voucher is issued as soon as you pass the spend threshold.

 As I wrote in my review of the Virgin White credit card, these offers are less interesting than you think.